alpiazza13/kafc-backend/README.md

 ## Setup
 1. Clone the Repository: `git clone git@github.com:cpiazza/kafc-backend.git`
 2. Install the required gems: `bundle install`
-3. Create the database `rake db:migrate`
+3. Create the database `rake db:create`

 ## Creating Models
 Using the rails generator will create the database migration, the model class, and an empty test (spec) file.